open-contracting/standard/standard/docs/en/schema/merging.md

 Through these individual releases, the agency provides real-time data about the contracting process.

 At each release, the agency also updates the record, which combines all the releases to date.
+In the final record:

-The compiled release in the final record contains all the information about the opportunity and awards, using the same schema as a release.
-The versioned release shows that the description changed on January 31 and that the total estimated value changed from $1,000 to $2,000 on February 5.
+* The compiled release contains all the information about the opportunity and awards, using the same schema as a release.
+* The versioned release makes it easy to see how the description and total estimated value changed over time.

 ```eval_rst